christophihl/startupengineer/content/_theses/patent_class/index.md

 * Willingness to cooperate with R&D of a leading global skin care company
 * Very good knowledge of English
 * Team player with an international mindset
-* Master’s degree with a focus on computer science, data science or reelated subjects

 ### Ideally:
 * Skills in R or Python